mauricioao/qeroreformas/README.md

 ## What's New

-* [x] **Social Share Component**:
-  * Enables users to share blog posts on social media platforms.
-  * Provides easy sharing of a blog post's title and URL.
-  * Integrates Clipboard.js for easy link copying.

-* [x] **Bookmark Button Component**:
-  * Allows users to bookmark blog posts for later reference using `localStorage`.
-  * Provides a visual indication of whether a post is bookmarked.
-  * For SSR, replace `localStorage` with cookies to persist bookmarked posts.
-    * This setup opens up the possibility for the server to dynamically render content based on user-specific bookmarks, should you choose to implement this feature.

-* [x] **Post Feedback Component**:
-  * Collects user feedback at the end of blog posts.
-  * Serves as a UI demonstration (no back-end integration currently).

 * [x] **Starlight Documentation Theme Integration**:
   * A sleek, user-friendly, full-featured documentation theme, which enhances the readability and usability of documentation.
   * Enhances readability and usability of documentation with features like site navigation, search, dark mode, code highlighting, and internationalization support.